namubiru32/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-file 3; a function that gets the length of a prefix substring. file 4; a function that searches a string for any of a set of bytes. file 5; a function that locates a substring.
+file 3; a function that gets the length of a prefix substring. file 4; a function that searches a string for any of a set of bytes. file 5; a function that locates a substring. file 6;  a function that prints the chessboard.